-How to Make Your Flat Lays Look Natural
+How to Make the Most Beautiful Flat Lays in 2020

 The formula to a natural looking flat lay that makes sense and evokes curiosity to the viewer is exactly like forming a well written sentence.
 Think beyond what you see being used over and over again in flat lays (i.e. ribbons, ring boxes, invitations, coffee cups) and tell a story with your objects instead of simply adding elements that may or may not make sense for the sake of adding them.